kyma-project/kyma/components/telemetry-operator/README.md

 kyma deploy --component logging
 ```

 The above command would redeploy the fluent-bit from the logging chart.
-After installing the chart we can disable the log pipleline CR so that it does not handle the logs anymore
+After installing the chart we can disable the LogPipeline CR so that it does not collect the logs anymore

 ```bash
 kubectl delete validatingwebhookconfigurations validation.webhook.telemetry.kyma-project.io kubectl delete servicemonitor -n kyma-system telemetry-operator-metrics